doobert00/AssemblyCalc/README.md

 We've written a calculator using 32-bit x86 assembly code.
 Development is simplist on a Linux machine (or VM) using the NASM assembler and GDB debugging tool.

-## Remark
+## Remarks
-*As of now the program calc.asm only saves stdin to stack*
+- *As of now the program calc.asm only saves stdin to stack*
+- The asm_training directory has some simple programs for practice

 ## Running
 If you have an x86 machine (and trust my code) you can run with:
 ```